rockyzhang24/arctic.nvim/README.md

 # Arctic.nvim

-A Neovim theme ported from the VSCode Dark+ theme.
+A Neovim theme ported from the VSCode Dark+ theme

 </div>